yahoojapan/XCMetricsAggregator/README.md

 XCMetricsAggregator aggregates metrics data from [Xcode Metrics Organizer](https://help.apple.com/xcode/mac/current/#/devb642b28ac) with AppleScript.

-It also processes the raw data on your mac device to show the organized tables and charts.
+It also processes the raw data on your mac device to organize them as table or chart.

 You can check how to use Xcode Metrics Organizer in WWDC 2019 session below.